Configure Cacheable Objects and Regions

 <cache-regions>

-<region name="hibernator.BLL.Customer:Customer" cache-name="demoClusteredCache" priority="BelowNormal" expiration-type="Absolute" expiration-period="8"/>
+<region name="ProductRegion" cache-name="demoCache" priority="BelowNormal" expiration-type="Absolute" expiration-period="8"/>

-<region name="DefaultRegion" cache-name="demoCache" priority="default" expiration-type="none" expiration-period="0" />
+<region name="DefaultRegion" cache-name="demoCache" priority="default" expiration-type="None" expiration-period="0"/>

 </cache-regions>